 However, the problem is...
 They don't work for many!
 For those whom those stretches work for, they do very, very slow.

 Kinesiological stretching techniques are completely different.
 They isolate each muscle and stretch it very quickly.
 The difference is seen in the matter of few sessions.
 Kinesiological stretches also avoid the stretch reflex.
 Stretch reflex is the reason, why people can't stretch.
 Because it hurts to stretch.
 Imagine what you can do, if your muscles can lengthen without pain.
 Runners using our program report feeling lighter, recovering faster and running much easier and more comfortable.
 To top that off, our program includes simple (no- equipment) body weight strength exercises.
-Those movements allow the runner to keep being flexible, and to properly transfer the new flexibility into running technique.
+Those movements allow the runner to maintain proper hip mobility, keep being flexible, and to properly transfer the new flexibility into running technique.

 Get your Flexibility Training For Running Program Today!